Tijuana Cartel: United States Involvement

 The Arellano-Felix Organization, also known as "The Tijuana Cartel," located in Tijuana, Mexico attested great influence and impact on the United States in its prime era of operation.
 So strongly, that Mexican authority proves not enough to control the infiltration of the American people.
 Its decentralized location in Mexico and proximity to the United States border allowed the Arellano-Felix brothers easy routes to control the illicit drug markets in Tijuana and southern California.
 The infamous drug cartel led by the Arellano-Felix family spent years transporting, importing, and distributing cocaine, marijuana, methamphetamine, and heroin into the United States.
 In its most successful era of drug distribution, the Arellano-Felix Organization was solely responsible for a significant portion of the cocaine distribution to the United States.
 The impacts on the United States population were deemed so significant that Members of Congress proposed further changes to migrant policies in border cities like Tijuana.
 The Congressional Research Service identified the Tijuana Cartel as one of the four dominant drug trafficking organizations in 2020.
 The impact on the United States was so significant that heavy involvement by the American government was required.
 Action by the Mexican Authority alone could not maintain the needed control.
 Control was difficult as the Arellano-Felix Organization focused on strategic coordination, protection, and security.
 Their protection strategy and preparations have been described as "paramilitary in nature" by Mexican enforcement officials.
 International connections as well as internal communication centers provide the Tijuana Cartel with strong surveillance and awareness of government infiltration and plans.
 With such sophisticated precautionary measures, the Arellano-Felix brothers proved difficult to counter.
 American strategy included instituting a Joint Task Force in southern California.
 This task force included sectors of the Drug Enforcement Administration and the Federal Bureau of Investigation.
 By 2008, the United States was able to capture the last of the five influential Arellano-Felix brothers.
 The story does not end here.
 Although one cartel was weakened, simple economics demonstrate how the illicit drug market and organized crime continues to prosper despite cartels coming and going.
 The downfall and desizing of one cartel, like the Tijuana Cartel, provides the opportunity for another to retake territory and expand their business.
 In this case, the Sinaloa Cartel outweighed the falling Arellano-Felix Organization and gained control of the Tijuana/ San Diego route.
-While the United States proved successful in minimizing and fighting the Arellano-Felix Organization, the effectiveness on combating the war on drugs also proved successful.
+While the United States proved successful in minimizing and fighting the Arellano-Felix Organization, the effectiveness on combating the war on drugs was unsuccessful.